Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 /system doPrivileged <function>
 ```

 Runs `<function>` in an elevated context.
 This function can be executed by any user.
-The execution of the comands in the function are guaranteed sequence order as though the command was `/function <function>`.
+The execution of the commands in the function are guaranteed sequence order as though the command was `/function <function>`.

 `<function>` must be tagged with `#gac14:doPrivileged` or the command must be run in an elevated context otherwise the command fails.